Grandmaster Paul Eng

 In addition to teaching at his own school, Shifu Eng has led classes at schools, colleges, YMCA’s and community centers and has taught Tai Chi at the Kaiser Hospital Physical Therapy Department in Santa Clara.
 He has written four books, produced a DVD, and has plans to produce more in the series, in order to preserve and promote the techniques and applications of Praying Mantis Kung Fu.

-This was at the Grandmaster Chuk Kai banquet with the Los Angeles Tai Chi Praying Mantis school.
+This was at the Grandmaster Chiu Chuk Kai banquet with the Los Angeles Tai Chi Praying Mantis branch.

 Kung Fu Lineage